 The Academic Director at Solstice West reviews all student records (transcripts, report cards, neuropsychiatric testing, educational testing, etc.) and ensures placement in the correct classes in order to facilitate successful learning, credit remediation or recovery, and to keep the student on track for high school graduation.
 An academic plan for each student is developed to address any and all academic concerns, including seemingly unrelated mental health struggles like social anxiety.

 By offering 5 school quarters year-round and rolling admissions, teachers are better able to work with students on an individual basis to test their comprehension and use creative strategies to help teens with different learning styles succeed.
 With class sizes of up to eight students, group discussions feel less overwhelming and it is easier for students to get to know their classmates.
 Teachers also work closely with the treatment team to understand how teens with social anxiety are adjusting to the therapeutic milieu and how their outside social interactions may affect how engaged they are in class.

 Solstice RTC Can Help

-Solstice West is a residential treatment program for young girls ages 14-18 who struggle with issues such as anxiety, depression, trauma, and/or relationship struggles.
-This program provides three types of therapy: individual, group, and family therapy to allow girls to explore themselves in a variety of ways.
-Through groups on various topics, girls learn to become more aware of their emotions and to express them appropriately to others.
+Solstice West is a residential treatment program for young girls and assigned female at birth ages 14-18 who struggle with issues such as anxiety, depression, trauma, and/or relationship struggles.
+This program provides three types of therapy: individual, group, and family therapy to allow girls and assigned female at birth to explore themselves in a variety of ways.
+Through groups on various topics, girls and assigned female at birth learn to become more aware of their emotions and to express them appropriately to others.
 Students will leave with the skills they need to transition into the world feeling confident, happy, and able to manage their emotions.

 For more information, call 866-278-3345.
-We can help your daughter address how social anxiety affects her learning and work towards success in and out of the classroom.
+We can help your child address how social anxiety affects their learning and work towards success in and out of the classroom.